 Sanitizing is completely different than cleaning, but equally important!
 Before and after each cycle — both when you get your menstrual cup out for your period and when you put it away again — you need to make sure all bacteria is removed from your cup.
 This keeps your cup clean and stain free.
 It also helps prevent odors.

 There are two different ways you can sanitize your cup.
-The most common method is boiling your cup, but many cup users are finding that they prefer steaming.
+The most common method is boiling your cup, but many cup users find that they prefer steaming.
 They both do the same thing, so the best option for you just depends on which one you prefer!

 Why do you have to boil your menstrual cup?